-The LG Gram Plus View (styled “+view”) is a dashingly handsome 16in portable monitor.
+The LG Gram Plus View (styled “+view”) is a dashingly handsome 16 in an lg portable monitor.
 LG clearly hopes you’ll pair this dinky display with one of its Gram 16 laptops: aside from the obvious similarities in design, the Plus View launched as a freebie that came with both versions of LG’s Gram 16 (2022) (£1,549).
 Given that the only requirement is a spare USB-C port, though, I wouldn’t let that distract you.

 LG Gram Plus View review: What do you get for the money?